 An obvious choice for massive future development was another american led industry, big tech.
 In efforts to make use of the existing expertise in the building whilst attracting tech talent, the slightly laboriously titled “accelerator space for technology business innovating in the financial services sector” was planned.

 The Canary Wharf group brought in Gensler architects, who had worked on offices for big tech companies Facebook and Google previously.

-They changed the layout of the space from the more traditional office space found in other floors to space suited to tech.
-These included:
+They changed the layout of the space from the more traditional office space found in other floors to space suited to tech:

 - Areas to showcase tech products in a safe environment